 Don't risk having your heat go off (think frozen pipes, etc) in your home here on Vashon!
 We provide the service to check on your heating system before you come over or periodically if you'll be away.
 Please call so we can discuss our Peace of Mind Service.

-Note: To maintain licenses in the State of Washington many hours of continuing education are required each year.
-Also before electrical licenses are issued a candidate is tested by Labor and Industries of the State of Washington.
+• Universal refrigeration license.
+Note: To maintain L&I contractor’s licenses in the State of Washington, many hours of continuing education are required each year.
+Also, before electrical licenses are issued, a candidate is tested by Washington State Dept. of Labor & Industries.

 We carry a one million dollar insurance policy.
 We also are bonded $4000.00 electrical and $12,000.00 general.